intel-lab-lkp/linux/Documentation/admin-guide/pm/cpufreq.rst

 -------------

 This governor does not do anything by itself.
-Instead, it allows user space to set the CPU frequency for the policy it is attached to by writing to the ``scaling_setspeed`` attribute of that policy.
+Instead, it allows user space to set a target CPU frequency for the policy it is attached to by writing to the ``scaling_setspeed`` attribute of that policy.
+The actual frequency will be greater than or equal to ``scaling_setspeed``, depending on the cpufreq driver.
+For example, if hardware-managed P-states are enabled, then the ``intel_pstate`` driver will set the minimum frequency to the value of ``scaling_setspeed`` and the maximum frequency to the value of ``scaling_max_freq``.
+The hardware is free to select any frequency between those two values.
+If this behavior is not desired, then ``scaling_max_freq`` should be set to the same value as ``scaling_setspeed``.

 ``schedutil``
 -------------